 Rather than trying to get the price reduced by $17,000, most experts recommend lowering your other recurring debt.
 As an example, a monthly credit card payment of $125 with a remaining balance of $3,125 can be reduced to roughly $45 per month by paying down the balance by just $2,000.
 Honestly, that may be a much easier solution and a much softer sell than trying to get the seller to come down $17,000.

-Also of Interest - Boston North Shore Home Selling: Your Next Move
+Also of Interest - Do You Need a Boston North Shore Home Warranty?

 Analyzing Boston North Shore Real Estate Interest Rates and Trends to Make the Best Decisions